zextras/tech-doc/source/common/carbonio/installation.rst

    Final Task
    ^^^^^

-   The final steps is to bootstrap |file|\'s DB (replacing the example password "ScrtPsw987^2" with the chosen one:
+   The final steps is to bootstrap |file|\'s DB (replacing the example password "ScrtPsw987^2" with the chosen one):

    .. code:: bash